Explainability in Graph Neural Networks: A Taxonomic Survey: Instance-Level Explanations

 \textbf{GraphMask}~\cite{schlichtkrull2020interpreting} is a post-hoc method for explaining the edge importance in each GNN layer.
 Similar to the PGExplainer, it trains a classifier to predict whether an edge can be dropped without affecting the original predictions.
 However, GraphMask obtains an edge mask for each GNN layer while PGExplainer only focuses the input space.
 In addition, to avoiding changing graph structures, the dropped edges are replaced by learnable baseline connections, which are vectors with the same dimensions as node embeddings.
-Note that binary Concrete distribution~\cite{louizos2017learning} and reparameterization trick is employed to approximate discrete masks.
+Note that binary Concrete distribution~\cite{louizos2017learning} and reparameterization trick are employed to approximate discrete masks.
 In addition, the classifier is trained using the whole dataset by minimizing a divergence term, which measures the difference between network predictions.
 Similar to PGExplainer, it can largely alleviate the ``introduced evidence'' problem and provide a global understanding of the trained GNNs.

-\textbf{ZORRO}~\cite{anonymous2021hard} employ discrete masks to identify important input nodes and node features.
-Given an input graph, a greedy algorithm is used to select nodes or node features step by step.
-For each step, ZORRO selects one node or one node feature with the highest fidelity score.
+\textbf{ZORRO}~\cite{anonymous2021hard} employs discrete masks to identify important input nodes and node features. \newcolor{Given an input graph, a greedy algorithm is used to select nodes or node features step by step to obtain discrete masks for nodes and features.} For each step, ZORRO selects one node or one node feature with the highest fidelity score.
 Note that the objective function, fidelity score, measure how the new predictions match the original predictions of the model by fixing the selected nodes/features and replacing the others with random noise values.
 Since there is no training procedure involved, the non-differentiable limitation of discrete masks is avoided.
 In addition, by using hard masks, ZORRO is not suffered from the ``introduced evidence'' problem.
 However, the greedy mask selection algorithm may lead to local optimal explanations.
 In addition, the explanations may lack a global understanding since masks are generated for each graph individually.